TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 the language specifics don’t matter, we seek for a logic that may soundly represent laws.
 We present three requirements from a logic for law (the “three laws of laws”) which will lead us to a certain logical formalism.
-We seek for a class of expressions L that is suitable for representing laws, and we now list some requirements from 𝓛 ^26.
+We seek for a class of expressions 𝓛 that is suitable for representing laws, and we now list some requirements from 𝓛 ^26.
 The first two requirements are very natural but pose a significant restriction on the required language: